KJHJason/Cultured-Downloader-CLI/README.md

 ## Pixiv Flags

 ```
-Supports downloading from Pixiv by artwork ID, illustrator ID, tag name, and more.
+Supports downloads from Pixiv by artwork ID, illustrator ID, tag name, and more.

 Usage:
   cultured-downloader-cli pixiv [flags]